YunanZhu/RecycleD/shell/README.md

 # Train & Test
 You can use these shell files to train SR WGAN, or to test the discriminator on IQA datasets.
 Please modify the necessary options according to the annotations, to ensure that they can run successfully in your environment.
+To further learn about the meaning of each option, recommend you to consult the code in the directory [options](../options/).

 ## Train
 Run [train_SR-WGAN.sh](shell/train_SR-WGAN.sh).